galaxyAbstractor/FireCoin/readme.rst

 Changelog
 =======
+* 07 Jun, 2011: Started implementing JSON-RPC requests.
+Will need to make it wait for reply before using data.
 * 02 Jun, 2011: Back with the settings button in the donation dialog.
 Added onchange on the amount scroller so the total and remaining is updated.
 * 31 May, 2011: Made the donate dialog an actual dialog.
 Added possibility to add a message as a meta
 * 29 May, 2011: Settings function done.